Classic Tuna Noodle Casserole

 How To Make Classic Tuna Noodle Casserole

-3. Melt 2 tablespoons of butter in a skillet over medium heat.
-Add the diced onion and celery and sauté until they are soft and translucent, about 5-7 minutes.
+Melt 2 tablespoons of butter in a large skillet over medium heat.
+Add the onion and celery and sauté for 5–7 minutes, until soft and translucent.

-4. Combine the cream of chicken soup, mayonnaise, milk, garlic powder, and onion powder until smooth In a large mixing bowl.
-Fold in the sautéed onions and celery, peas, drained tuna, and cooked noodles, mixing until all ingredients are evenly coated with the sauce.
+In a large mixing bowl, combine the cream of chicken soup, mayonnaise, milk, garlic powder, and onion powder until smooth.
+Fold in the sautéed vegetables, peas, tuna, and noodles until evenly coated.

-5. Tear the white bread slices into small pieces and place them in a small bowl with the shredded cheese.
-Melt the remaining 1 tablespoon of butter and drizzle it over the bread pieces.
-Toss to coat the bread evenly with the butter, then sprinkle the bread and cheese mixture over the top of the casserole.
+Tear the bread into small pieces and place in a bowl with the shredded cheese.
+Melt the remaining butter, drizzle it over the bread, and toss to coat.
+Sprinkle the mixture evenly over the casserole.

 Chef Jenn’s Tips